 Net sales include products and shipping and handling charges, net of estimates for product returns and any related sales incentives.
 Revenue is measured as the amount of consideration we expect to receive in exchange for transferring products.
 All revenue is recognized when we satisfy our performance obligations under the contract.
 The Company recognizes revenue by transferring the promised products to the customer, with revenue recognized at shipping point, the point in time the customer obtains control of the products.
 The Company recognizes revenue for shipping and handling charges at the time the products are delivered to or picked up by the customer.
-A reserve for product returns is accrued based on historical experience totaling \$3.9 million and \$3.6 million as of December 31, 2019 and 2018, respectively.
-During the years ended December 31, 2019, 2018 and 2017, the Company recorded sales returns of \$52.2 million, \$52.0 million and \$53.8 million, respectively.
-The Company generally requires cash or credit card payment at the point of sale.
-Accounts receivable generally represents amounts due from credit card companies and are generally collected within a few days of the purchase.
-As such, the Company has determined that no allowance for doubtful accounts is necessary.
+A reserve for product returns is accrued based on historical experience totaling \$4.0 million and \$3.9 million as of December 31, 2020 and 2019, respectively.
+During the years ended December 31, 2020, 2019 and 2018, the Company recorded sales returns of \$49.5 million, \$52.2 million and \$52.0 million, respectively.
 The majority of the Company's contracts have a single performance obligation and are short term in nature.
 Sales taxes and value added taxes in foreign jurisdictions that are collected from customers and remitted to governmental authorities are accounted for on a net basis and therefore are excluded from net sales.